aszepieniec/stark-brainfuck/docs/arithmetization.md

 There are two permutation arguments concerning columns that should remain hidden if the STARK proof should achieve zero-knowledge.
 But the permutation argument yields the value of a polynomial determined by the columns in question, so clearly the terminal value of this permutation argument leaks information.

-To avoid this, the first value of the extension columns that compute these permutation arguments is set by the prover to a random inital value.
+To avoid this, the first value of the extension columns that compute these permutation arguments is set by the prover to a random initial value.
 Accordingly, there is no boundary constraint that constrains these columns' initial values.
 Columns of different tables that compute the same permutation argument start with the same initial.
 As a result, the terminal is uniformly random and leaks no information about the column without damaging the soundness of the permutation argument.

 It is still necessary to establish that the columns in question do in fact start with the same value.
 Difference constraints achieve this.